 Growing your natural hair in its entirety needs a lot of patience.
-In fact, loads and loads of patience.
+You need twice that patience to successfully detangle your natural hair with minimal breakage.
 A sibling wants to be like me, she wants to grow her natural hair.
 I shook my head vehemently as soon as she told me about her decision.
 I laughed so hard that she cycled away.
 But who knows?
 I may be all she needs to grow and maintain a healthy natural hair.

 Back to detangling.
 Detangling is the process of untying the knots in your natural hair by using a hair care tool or your fingers.
-Detangling like many other natural hair processes needs a bucket load of patience, in fact, a drum load.
-Without it, you might end up causing damage and breakage to what you are delicately protecting.
+If you don’t detangle with patience, you might end up causing damage and breakage to what you are delicately protecting.

 Detangling your natural hair is important because it not only gives you knot free, smooth hair strands, it helps to retain length.

 First, make sure your natural hair is wet